therearedoors/tdd-todolist/README.md

 $ npm ci # to install dependencies
 ```

+### Instructions
+1. Follow a test-driven development process.
+Start with creating a domain model, then write a test, and pass it by writing source code.
+Repeat until you've finished.

 ### Requirements

 You should be able to run this in your JS console (using your node REPL, or browser console).
 For any assumptions made, represent this in your domain model.